 Ampicillin may be administered orally, intramuscularly, or intravenously.

-Parenteral administration is preferable for severe or moderately severe infections.
-The oral route should not be the initial therapy in life-threatening conditions, and it should always be followed after parenteral therapy.
+Parenteral administration is preferred for severe or moderately severe infections.
+Oral route should not be the initial therapy in life threatening conditions and it should always be followed after parenteral therapy.

-When administered orally, ampicillin is given on an empty stomach with one or two full glasses of water to increase absorption.
+When it is administered orally, it is administered on an empty stomach with 1 or 2 full glasses of water to increase absorption.

-For intravenous administration, ampicillin may be delivered as an intravenous bolus.
-Reconstitution of vials containing 125, 250, or 500 mg of the drug with 5 mL bacteriostatic or sterile water is recommended.
-Vials containing 1 or 2 g should be reconstituted with 7.4 or 14.8 mL, respectively, of bacteriostatic or sterile water.
+For intravenous administration, ampicillin may be administered as an IV bolus.
+Reconstitution of vials containing 125, 250 or 500 mg of the drug with 5 ml bacteriostatic or sterile water is recommended.
+Vials containing 1 or 2 g should be reconstituted 7.4 or 14.8 ml respectively, of bacteriostatic or sterile water.

 Rate of administration

-Formulations reconstituted from 125, 250, or 500 mg vials must be given over a period of 3 to 5 minutes by intravenous injection.
+Formulations reconstituted from 125, 250 or 500 mg vials must be given over a period of 3-5 minutes by intravenous injection.

-Formulations reconstituted from 1 or 2 g vials must be given over a period of over 10 to 15 minutes by intravenous injection.
+Formulations reconstituted from 1 or 2 g vials must be given over a period of over 10 - 15 minutes by intravenous injection.

-The half-life of ampicillin is 0.7 to 1.5 hours in adults with normal kidney function.
+Half-life of ampicillin is 0.7 - 1.5 hours in adults with normal kidney function.

 The primary adverse effects for ampicillin include seizure, diarrhea, enterocolitis, pseudomembranous colitis, vomiting, agranulocytosis, hemolytic anemia, eosinophilia, and immune thrombocytopenia.

-Stomatitis, glossitis, black 'hairy' tongue, nausea, vomiting, pseudomembranous colitis , enterocolitis, and diarrhea.
-These effects mainly arise from oral dose administration.
+Stomatitis, glossitis, black 'hairy' tongue, nausea, vomiting, pseudomembranous colitis , enterocolitis and diarrhea.
+(Mainly seen with oral dose administration).

-Skin rashes and urticaria are frequently reported.
+Skin rashes and urticaria are reported frequently.
 Some cases of erythema multiforme and exfoliative dermatitis have also been reported.
 Anaphylaxis is the most serious complication experienced and is usually associated with the parenteral form.

-A moderate elevation of serum glutamic oxaloacetic transaminase is reported, commonly in infants.
-Its significance is unknown.
-Mild transient elevations are noted with repeated intramuscular administrations in individuals receiving larger-than-usual doses.
-Evidence indicates that serum glutamic oxaloacetic transaminase is released in the intramuscular injection site.
-The increased quantities seen in blood may not necessarily be from the liver as a source.
+A moderate elevation of serum glutamic oxaloacetic transaminase (SGOT) is reported, commonly in infants, its significance is unknown.
+Mild transient elevations is noted with repeated intramuscular administration in individuals receiving larger than usual doses.
+Evidence indicates that SGOT is released in the intramuscular injection site and the increased quantities seen in blood may not necessarily be from the liver as a source.

-Anemia, thrombocytopenic purpura, thrombocytopenia, eosinophilia, agranulocytosis, and leukopenia are reported during ampicillin therapy.
-These reactions are reversible on discontinuation of treatment, the etiology being a hypersensitive phenomenon.
+Anemia, thrombocytopenic purpura, thrombocytopenia, eosinophilia, agranulocytosis and leukopenia are reported during ampicillin therapy.
+These reactions are reversible on discontinuation of therapy, the etiology being a hypersensitive phenomenon.